ActiniumCloud/docs-v2/docs/Minecraft/tps.md

-# How to check for tps?
+# How do I check my servers TPS?

 |  Tutorial details |           |
 |:-----------------:|:---------:|